MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Overview/UI.md

 - Gather: Inputs the raw data scanned by the data sources described above into UI
 - Verify: Allows user to exclude out-of-scope items
 - Normalization/Refine: Translates discovered data into normalized and standard product names
-- Export: Allows export of standardized inventory data to both Microsoft and other value service providers using Microsoft's Clean Inventory Data Contract (CIDC) format
+- Export: Allows export of standardized inventory data to both Microsoft (using Microsoft's Clean Inventory Data Contract (CIDC) format) and value service providers
 - Encryption/Decryption Tool: App installed along with UI that allows encryption of the CIDC PII data before sending it to Microsoft through IAM Cloud

 **It is recommended to read carefully the [**Best Practices for Quality Inventory**](../Tutorials/UI/quality.md) Tutorial when performing the inventory collection/scanning.
 The best way to ensure great value analysis and consequent most efficient IT business decisions based on a SAM Engagement is making sure the raw data used for these analysis are of the highest quality possible.*